The Best 5th Wheel for Full-Time Living

 The Keystone Cougar 5th Wheel is our #1 choice for the best 5th wheel for full-time living.
 This rig offers the most luxurious amenities to make it feel as close to home as possible.

-There are a total of 11 different floor plans to choose from with the Cougar, but the 338RLK stands out for its open kitchen and living area design.
+There are a total of nine different floor plans to choose from with the Cougar, but the 260MLE stands out to me because of the open rear kitchen and living area design.

 This best 5th wheel for full-time living has a length of just over 37 feet and a rated hitch weight of 2,095 pounds.
 It also has a large, 13-foot power retractable awning on the passenger side to give you a shaded outdoor living area.